hingsir/formatJs/README.md

 formatJs
 ========

-A JavaScript library for formatting works.
+A JavaScript library for some formatting works.